bilke/Craft-Docs/source/templating/examples/globals/pages.rst

 Many Sites need to have "single serve pages" for serving information about the site, such as an 'about' page, Terms of Service, etc.

-You can do this in Craft using Globals.
+You can do this in Craft using Global Sets

 For example, let's say we want to create an "About this Site" page following these steps: